 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

 Factsheet for measure PL-2020-30/1005 – measures in Poland

-As a part of the Anti-Crisis Shield (the 4th wave of amendments, passed into legislation on 19 June), temporary control measure have been introduced with a view to protect domestic companies whose capitalization suffered due to the economic turmoil from hostile takeovers by companies based in countries belonging to EU, EEC or OECD.
+As a part of the Anti-Crisis Shield (the fourth wave of amendments, passed into legislation on 19 June), temporary control measure have been introduced with a view to protect domestic companies whose capitalisation suffered due to the economic turmoil from hostile takeovers by companies based in countries belonging to EU, EEC or OECD.